Apple Inc. [AAPL] – 3 compelling analyses why it’s a less risky Investment

 Shifting the focus to workforce efficiency, Apple Inc. [AAPL] earns $1,897,577 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.48 and its Total Asset Turnover is 0.74.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 1.50 and its Current Ratio is 1.54.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 1.26, which indicates that it is 4.57% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 29.15.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 1.31, which indicates that it is 6.36% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 47.82.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Apple Inc. [AAPL] a Reliable Buy?